corinne-riddell/PopDataViz2017/Import-Data.md

 There is significant variation across hospitals in what is charged for common services.
 This dataset provides charge data for the 100 most common inpatient services and 30 most common outpatient services for a set of hospitals in the United States.
+The data contain 163,065 rows and 12 columns.

 Variables included in this dataset: